nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 We're done with the hardest part of deployment!

 ### 2.5 QHub init

+The next step is to run `qhub init` to generate the configuration file `qhub-config.yaml`.
+This file is where the vast majority of tweaks to the system will be made.
+There are are several optional (yet highly recommended) flags that deal with automating the deployment:

+- `--project`: This is a project name of your choosing IE `test-cluster`
+- `--domain`: This is the base domain for your cluster.
+After deployment, the DNS will use the base name prepended with `jupyter`.
+IE if the base name is `test.qhub.dev` then the DNS will be provisioned as `jupyter.test.qhub.dev`.
+This pattern is also applicable if you are setting your own DNS through a different provider.
+- `--ci-provide`: This specifies what provider to use for ci-cd.
+Currently github-actions is supported.
+- `--oauth-provider`: This will set configuration file to use auth0 for authentication
+- `--oauth-auto-provision`: This will automatically create and configure an auth0 application
+- `--repository`: The repository name that will be used to store the infrastructure as code
+- `--repository-auto-provision`: This sets the secrets for the github repository

+An example of the full command is below:

+`qhub init gcp --project test-project --domain test.qhub.dev --ci-provider github-actions --oauth-provider auth0 --oauth-auto-provision --repository github.com/quansight/qhub-test --repository-auto-provision`

+### 2.6 QHub render

+After initializing, we then need to create all of the other configuration files qhub deploy -c qhub-config.yaml --dns-provider cloudflare --dns-auto-provision

 With all of the applicable environment variables set, we are ready to get into the wizardry that QHub performs.
 The first command `qhub init` followed by the abbreviation of your cloud provider. (do: Digital Ocean, aws: Amazon Web Services, gcp: Google Cloud Platform).
 This will create  a `qhub-config.yaml` file in your folder.